-“That Richard Huang is a psychopath,” The Provost stated ‘candidly’.
-“He’s a clear and present danger.
-He’s missing a synapse.
-He’s cuckoo.”
+"That Richard Huang is a psychopath," The Provost stated 'candidly'.
+"He's a clear and present danger.
+He's missing a synapse.
+He's dangerous."

-“He seems like a perfectly fine candidate to me,” Liwen riposted with a twitching brow.
-“A little unpolished, but we can hone the edge and provide a sheath to his naked blade.
-That’s what Fudan is for, is it not?”
+"He seemed like an outstanding candidate to me," Liwen riposted with a twitching brow.
+"A little unpolished, but we can hone the edge and provide a sheath to his naked blade.
+That's what Fudan is for, is it not?"